 While removing obvious sources of food is great, a deep clean is typically necessary.
 You should ensure that food is stored in airtight containers and does not spill.
 Wipe the insides of your cabinets, pantry shelves, and appliances to get rid of the tiniest of crumbs.

 Over time and combined with other methods, you will see a decline or elimination of the roach population in your home.

 Spraying pesticides will help eliminate cockroaches but can leave you with contaminated surfaces, funky smells, and even sick children or pets.
-With this said, it is best to use roach baits.
+There are several types of treatment that are effective, including insecticide sprays and baits.
+With this said, it is best to use roach baits for cockroach control.

 Baits will attract roaches and trap them inside.
-This leaves you with almost no risk of inadvertently contaminating other surfaces or food.
+This leaves you with almost no risk of inadvertently contaminating other surfaces or food with dead roaches.